andrew-lilley/portfolio/src/posts/complete-react-developer-crxn-clothing/complete-react-developer-crxn-clothing.md

 ---
 title: "The Complete React Developer Course - CRXN Clothing"
-date: "2020-06-17"
+date: "2020-07-08"
 ---

 ## What is this?

 The CRXN Clothing app is the principle app of the Andrei Neagoie and Yihua Zhang Udemy course, [Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).

 In the preview video there is a really big sell on this training course.
 By the end, you will have a fully functional complete ecommerce website that would have otherwise had taken many months to build.

-*I am still working on this course so let's see how close we get to that in the end*.

 ## Topics covered

 There are many topics covered in this course.
 The course is mainly led by Yihua Zhang and he has a slightly different approach to the file directory structure and file naming conventions than what I was previously seeing on the last course but that was fine.

-So far, the course has covered the following:
+The course covers the following:

 * React Router and Routing
 * Component building such as how to break up a design into components